The Wacky World of Tex Avery: Einstone

-This segment series centers on a brilliant caveman, Ughbert Einstone, who is the world's first inventor.
-He tries to teach his friends how to be civilized through the use of his inventions.
+This segment series centers on a brilliant caveman, Ughbert Einstone, who is history's first inventor, and tries to teach his friends how to be civilized through the use of his inventions.
 This segment is inspired by The First Bad Man, with Einstone's name being a play on Albert Einstein.
 The theme song is "If You're Happy and You Know It".

 Genghis & Khannie

-Genghis the lion is a warlord who leads his barbarian army across the world to conquer in the name of his emperor and often crosses paths with a female panda cub named Khannie who tends to thwart his plans through her innocent behavior.
-The duo's names are a play on Genghis Khan, while Genghis's design is based on the lion from Slap Happy Lion with his voice being modeled after Sean Connery and Khannie's mannerisms being influenced by Shirley Temple.
+Genghis the lion is a warlord who leads his barbarian army across the world to conquer in the name of his emperor and often crosses paths with a female panda cub named Khannie, who tends to thwart his plans through her innocent behavior.
+The duo's names are a play on Genghis Khan, while Genghis' design is based on the lion from Slap Happy Lion, with his voice being modeled after Sean Connery, and Khannie's personality being inspired by Shirley Temple and Tweety.

 Freddy the Fly

-A playful, obnoxious, and uncultured fly named Freddy bothers an obese, lazy and exceedingly short-tempered billionaire named Amanda Banshee, whose continuous excessive attempts to get rid of him often involve the most extreme of ways.
-Freddy was inspired by both one of Tex Avery's earlier characters, Homer the Homeless Flea and comedian Red Skelton's character, Freddy the Freeloader.
-Freddy and Banshee each have their own themes; Beethoven for Freddy and Vivaldi for Banshee.
+A playful, obnoxious and uncultured housefly named Freddy bothers an obese, lazy and exceedingly short-tempered billionaire named Amanda Banshee, whose continuous excessive attempts to get rid of him often involve the most extreme of ways.
+Freddy was inspired by Homer the Homeless Flea, a character created by Rudolf Ising that Avery later used in What Price Fleadom, and comedian Red Skelton's character, Freddy the Freeloader.
+Freddy and Banshee each have their own themes; Beethoven's "Symphony no. 5" for Freddy and Vivaldi's "The Four Seasons" for Banshee.

 Maurice & Mooch

 This segment series centers on a young chicken named Maurice Squab who outwits Mooch, a fox constantly trying to eat him.
 Maurice's design is based on the canary from King-Size Canary, with his personality influenced by Junior Pig from One Ham's Family.
-Maurice speaks with a Swedish accent; Mooch has a New York accent, with a voice modelled on Jimmy Durante.
+Maurice speaks with a Swedish accent; Mooch has a New York accent, with a voice modeled off Jimmy Durante.
 The segment's theme is "Home!
 Sweet Home!".
+The premise is likely based on the Baby Huey cartoons from Famous Studios.

 Power Pooch

 A normal dog gains superpowers after licking a superhero's shoe and becomes a superhero himself, albeit an incompetent one.
-Along with his cat sidekick, Little Buddy, Power Pooch fights the forces of evil, such as Doctor Hydrant and his henchman, Boney.
-This segment is inspired by W. Watts Biggers and Joe Harris' Underdog, as well as Doug TenNapel's Earthworm Jim.
+Along with his cat sidekick, Little Buddy, Power Pooch fights the forces of evil, such as Doctor Hydrant and his henchman, Boney the bone.
+This segment is inspired by Paul Terry's Mighty Mouse, and Joe Harris' Underdog, as well as Doug TenNapel's Earthworm Jim.